EDITOR’S NOTE: This story has been updated to better reflect the nature of the alleged sexual abuse of Debbie Vasquez.

 Pastor Dickie Amyx and his wife Melinda told BP the church has not taken either of those actions that would reflect sexual abuse.

 Dickie Amyx said he had a sexual relationship in the mid-1970s with a 17-year-old girl at a non-Southern Baptist church he was then serving as an associate pastor.
 At the time, Amyx was around 30 years old.
 The girl became pregnant and had a child.
 Bolivar Baptist didn’t know about that relationship when it called him as pastor, Amyx said.
-The congregation learned of the affair in 2006 during the course of a lawsuit.
+The congregation learned of the alleged abuse in 2006 during the course of a lawsuit.

 The church “knew the truth” about Amyx, Melinda Amyx said.
 “They knew that he wasn’t a sexual predator.
 Our church is not hiding anything.”